-David Miller, Deputy Communications Director, November 3, 2017
+David Miller, Director of Communications, November 3, 2017

 The Ohio Environmental Council will present its annual Environmental Achievement Awards at the OEC’s annual Green Gala, set for Saturday, November 4, 2017 at COSI Columbus.
 The awardees have been selected by the OEC’s staff and board of directors for their outstanding contributions to environmental conservation in Ohio.